Skip to Content

 Day 3.
 Three Sisters – Von Trotha’s Grave, 6 hours

 An early start at 7.30 or so and maybe the longest hiking day for us, we walked for 8 hours but in a way, it was our own fault we missed one shortcut.
 The third day is the main shortcut day on the hike.
-There are three significant shortcuts; we missed the first one where you climb over the mountain, the second one at 50km was easy to spot from far there is a big word “Short cut” written on the rocks, the third one comes right after that when you reach the river.
-For the terrain the third day was probably the most difficult as well some river crossing, rock jumping and sand walking.
+There are three significant shortcuts; we missed the first one where you climb over the mountain, the second one at 50km was easy to spot from far there is a big word “Shortcut” written on the rocks, the third one comes right after that when you reach the river.
+For the terrain, the third day was probably the most difficult as well as some river crossing, rock jumping, and sand walking.

 Day 4.
 Von Trotha’s Grave – Ai-Ais, 5 hours

-After 4 days in dust, heat and cold tired and with blisters we were absolutely happy to relax in the hot springs and to eat some steaks!
+After 4 days in dust, heat, and cold tired and with blisters we were absolutely happy to relax in the hot springs and to eat some steaks!
 Our mission was completed!
-We walked it in 4 days without any particular reason but I’d recommend do it in 5 days you’ll have more time to enjoy, rest, take photos, swim, etc.
+We walked it in 4 days without any particular reason but I’d recommend doing it in 5 days you’ll have more time to enjoy, rest, take photos, swim, etc.

 What to pack for the Fish River Canyon hike?